TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 24/2 Samuel 24.24.md

 ---

-And the king said unto Araunah, Nay; but I will verily buy it of thee at a price.
-Neither will I offer burnt-offerings unto Jehovah my God which cost me nothing.
-So David bought the threshing-floor and the oxen for fifty shekels of silver.
+The king said to Araunah, "No; but I will most certainly buy it from you for a price.
+I will not offer burnt offerings to Yahweh my God which cost me nothing."
+So David bought the threshing floor and the oxen for fifty shekels of silver.